Nilemdo 180mg film-coated tablets

 Pharmacodynamic effects

-Administration of bempedoic acid alone and in combination with other lipid modifying medicinal products decreases LDL-C, non-high density lipoprotein cholesterol (non-HDL-C), apolipoprotein B (apo B), and total cholesterol (TC) in patients with hypercholesterolaemia or mixed dyslipidaemia.
+Administration of bempedoic acid alone and in combination with other lipid modifying medicinal products decreases LDL-C, non-high density lipoprotein cholesterol (non-HDL-C), apolipoprotein B (apo B), total cholesterol (TC), and C-reactive protein (CRP) in patients with hypercholesterolaemia or mixed dyslipidaemia.

 Because patients with diabetes are at elevated risk for atherosclerotic cardiovascular disease, the clinical trials of bempedoic acid included patients with diabetes mellitus.
 Among the subset of patients with diabetes, lower levels of HbA1c were observed as compared to placebo (on average 0.2%).
 In patients without diabetes, no difference in HbA1c was observed between bempedoic acid and placebo and there were no differences in the rates of hypoglycaemia.